Ascendonanus

-Ascendonanus (meaning "climbing dwarf") is an extinct genus of varanopid amniote from the Early Permian of Germany.
+Ascendonanus (meaning "climbing dwarf") is an extinct genus of possible varanopid amniote from the Early Permian of Germany.
 It is one of the earliest specialized arboreal (tree-living) tetrapods currently known and outwardly resembled a small lizard.
 The animal was about 40 cm long, with strongly curved claws, short limbs, a slender, elongated trunk, and a long tail.
 It would have preyed on insects and other small arthropods.

 The taxonomic position of varanopids is currently debated between synapsids (related to mammals, the most widely accepted idea) and diapsids (related to reptiles).
-The fossils of Ascendonanus are of special scientific importance because they include remains of skin, scales, scutes, bony ossicles, and soft-tissue body outlines, which could indicate that some of the oldest relatives of mammals had a scaly "reptilian-type" appearance.
+The fossils of Ascendonanus are of special scientific importance because they include remains of skin, scales, scutes, bony ossicles, and soft-tissue body outlines, which could indicate that some of the oldest relatives of mammals had a scaly "reptilian-type" appearance if Ascendonanus was a synapsid.

-The related small varanopid Eoscansor, recently described from New Mexico, was also adapted to climbing, very likely in trees, but dates from 15 million years earlier during the Pennsylvanian subperiod of the Carboniferous, indicating that climbing varanopids have a longer history and were likely widespread.
+The small varanopid Eoscansor, recently described from New Mexico, was also adapted to climbing, very likely in trees, but dates from 15 million years earlier during the Pennsylvanian subperiod of the Carboniferous, indicating that climbing amniotes have a longer history and were likely widespread.

+Naming

-Ascendonanus was named and described in 2018 from remains of five individuals that were discovered in the Chemnitz petrified forest, an Early Permian tropical fossil forest preserved under the city of Chemnitz, Germany.
+Ascendonanus was named and described in 2018 by Frederik Spindler, Ralf Werneburg, Joerg W. Schneider, Ludwig Luthardt, Volker Annacker and Ronny Rößler from remains of five individuals that were discovered in the Chemnitz petrified forest, an Early Permian tropical fossil forest preserved under the city of Chemnitz, Germany.
 A Pompeii-like pyroclastic volcanic eruption 291 million years ago buried the forest and created the Zeisigwald Tuff Horizon in the uppermost Leukersdorf Formation (late Sakmarian/early Artinskian transition stage), preserving some of the animals that lived there in exceptional detail in a bottom layer of volcanic ash.